LucasLyn/pop-a3/README.md

 ## Kode

-Koden compiles med fsharpc og køres med mono;
+The code is compiled with fsharpc and run with mono;

 	$ fsharpc 3g0.fsx
 	$ mono 3g0.exe